-Developed in conjunction with the Oil & Gas Project Management Steering Group, and backed by OGUK and the Oil & Gas Authority (OGA), the toolkit sets out best practice for companies working in collaboration in a 'go to' quide.
+Developed in conjunction with the Project Management Steering Group, and backed by OEUK and the North Sea Transition Authority (NSTA), the toolkit sets out best practice for companies working in collaboration in a 'go to' guide.

-Moving on from Sir Ian Wood's 2014 report on the UK Continental Shelf (UKCS), which promoted the notion of collaboration in the oil and gas sector, we are seeing the successful implementation of the toolkit's collaborative principles on major projects.
-Results from early adopters, such as Callater Field and Brent Bravo, have already demonstrated that collaboration boosts productivity and leads to significant cost savings.
+Following Sir Ian Wood's 2014 report into the UK Continental Shelf (UKCS), which promoted the notion of collaboration in the oil and gas sector, we are seeing the successful implementation of the toolkit's collaborative principles on major projects.
+Results from early adopters, such as the Callater Field and Brent Bravo, have already demonstrated that collaboration boosts productivity and leads to significant cost savings.

-While the UK oil and gas sector has showed signs of recovery recently, margins remain tight and it is an opportune time to help project managers deliver greater value.
-This revised and updated version builds on the successful application of this framework, which has already proven its worth in enhancing project delivery.
+Whilst the economic circumstances, which prevailed at the time that the first edition was published, will vary with time, there should always be a continuous drive for project managers to deliver greater value.
+This revised and updated version builds on the successful application of the Project Collaboration Toolkit framework, which has already proven its worth in enhancing project delivery.